November 2019 - January 2020

 Tuesday, December 3.
 Worktrip AT: Pinefield Gap to Ivy Creek Overlook.
 Join us to help get our chapter’s section of the AT ready for winter.
 We will be working on waterbars and trimming vegetation.
 Meet at Simmons Gap Ranger Station at 9:30.
 Worktrip leader: Jeff Bolander, email@example.com

 Saturday, December 7.
 Shenandoah River Loop.
-7.8 miles, Moderate.
+Approximately 5 miles, Moderate.
+If interested, hikers will have the option to create a longer loop to explore more of the park’s trails.
 Located in the Shenandoah River State Park, this loop follows along the river and features views as we hike along a bluff.
 Meet at the Verona Park and Ride at 8:30 am or Lowe’s off of Route 33 in Harrisonburg at 9:00 am.
-Hike leader: Pam Heinrich, email@example.com, (540) 290-5595.
+Hike leader: Pam Heinrich, email@example.com, (540)290-5595.

 Saturday, December 14: Hawksbill Loop, 4.3 miles moderate.
 We will begin by hiking up the Upper Hawksbill Trail, enjoy exploring the summit, and make our way down using the Salamander Trail to the AT.
 We will hike on the AT to Hawksbill Gap and complete our loop using the Skyland Horse Trail.
 Meet at the Verona Park and Ride at 8:30 or Massanutten Presbyterian Church at 9:00.
 Hike leaders are Sharon Carderelli: firstname.lastname@example.org, 540-810-9648 and Pam Heinrich: email@example.com, 540-290-5595.